Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Fleets that want low pricing with no contracts.

-• Fleets with heavy-duty vehicles or semi trucks.
+• Fleets with heavy-duty vehicles.

 Neil Cumins, Business Ownership Insider and Senior Analyst